Higher Laminations and Affine Buildings: Laminations for the space

 Almost everything that holds for a finite virtual positive configuration carries over to the infinite case.
 We shall say that for an infinite set of points, two positive configurations parameterized by this cyclic infinite set are equivalent if for every finite subset, the configurations are equivalent.

 One might worry that because we have an infinite number of points, there is not suitable choice of a large enough $\lambda$ at a given vertex.
 But if we start with a triangulation of a surface and lift this to the universal cover, although there are an infinite number of triangles at each vertex, there are only a finite number triangles up to the action of of the stabilizer of this vertex inside $\pi_1(S)$.
-Thus, there are only a finite number of values $\lambda_i$ that we need to choose $\lambda$ to be larger than.
+Thus, there are only a finite number of values $\lambda_i$ that constrict our choice of $\lambda$ at this vertex.
 Thus we have

 \begin{theorem} Let $S$ be a (hyperbolic) surface with marked points, and let $C$ be its cyclic set at $\infty$.
 Associated to any tropical point of $\A_{G,S}(\Zt)$ there is a $\pi_1(S)$-equivariant virtual positive configuration of points in the affine building of $G$ parameterized by $C$.
 This configuration is unique up to equivalence. \end{theorem}